-Sweden won’t seek Assange’s detention, court rules
+Swedish court rules not to extradite Assange for rape probe

 COPENHAGEN, Denmark (AP) — WikiLeaks founder Julian Assange should not be extradited to Sweden for a revived rape investigation, but should still be questioned in the case while he is imprisoned in Britain, a Swedish court ruled Monday,

-The ruling by the Uppsala District Court. doesn’t mean the preliminary rape investigation must be abandoned, only that Assange won’t be extradited to Sweden for now.
+The ruling by the Uppsala District Court doesn’t mean the preliminary investigation must be abandoned, only that Assange doesn’t face extradition to Sweden any time soon.

 Eva-Marie Persson, Sweden’s deputy director of public prosecutions, said she has not decided whether to appeal.

 “I will also issue a European Investigation Order in order to interview Julian Assange,” Persson said, adding that she hasn’t picked a possible date for the questioning in England.